-Where can we Find Glucose?
+Where can we find Glucose?

-Structure Of Monosaccharides
+Structure of Monosaccharides

-One of the carbon will form a double bond with an oxygen in the chain, which is termed as carbonyl group.
-Depending upon its position, if it is fromed at the end of the chain, then, the monosaccharides is said to belong to the aldose family and if it formed in the middle of the chain, then it belongs to the ketose family.
+One of the carbon will form a double bond with oxygen in the chain, which is termed as a carbonyl group.
+Depending upon its position, if it is formed at the end of the chain, then, the monosaccharides are said to belong to the aldose family and if it formed in the middle of the chain, then it belongs to the ketose family.

-Preparation of Glucose:
+Preparation of Glucose

-- i) From sucrose (cane sugar): We get glucose and fructose in exactly equal amounts if sucrose is boiled with dilute HCl and H2SO4 in an alcoholic solution.
+1. From sucrose (cane sugar): We get glucose and fructose in exactly equal amounts if sucrose is boiled with dilute HCl and H2SO4 in an alcoholic solution.

-C12H22O11+ H2O → C6H12O6 + C6H12O6
+C12H22O11(Sucrose)+ H2O → C6H12O6 (Glucose)+ C6H12O6 (Fructose)

-- ii) From Starch: When hydrolysis of starch is carried out in boiled and diluted H2SO4 at 393 K under pressure, we get glucose.
+2. From Starch: When hydrolysis of starch is carried out in boiled and diluted H2SO4 at 393 K under pressure, we get glucose.

 Examples of Monosaccharides

-Glucose molecules can be broken down by glycosis in the process of cellular respiration.
+Glucose molecules can be broken down by glycolysis in the process of cellular respiration.
 Glucose can be connected in long strings of monosaccharides to form polysaccharides.
 In plants, this thing is produced as cellulose.
 In plants, each cell is surrounded by cellulose that helps plants stand tall and turgid.

 Galactose is produced by mammals in the form of milk.
-Lactose holds a lot of energy in its bonds and for breaking down the bonds apart, specific enzymes are developed by offsprings of mammals.
+Lactose holds a lot of energy in its bonds and for breaking down the bonds apart, specific enzymes are developed by off springs of mammals.

-For more information on this topic make sure to check out Byju’s website.
+For more information on this topic make sure to check out BYJU’S website.